chocolateboy/GPL/README.md

 ## Terms

 This program is free software.
-You can redistribute it and/or modify it under the same terms as your mum.
+You can redistribute it and/or modify it under the same terms as your mom.

 ## Example